-To configure an origin shield and connect it to Cloud Platform:
+To configure an origin shield and connect it to Google Cloud:

 - In the Fastly application, click Hosts in the sidebar.

 - Under Backends, click the gear next to your storage.googleapis.com backend and click Edit.

 - In the Edit Backend dialog, set Shielding to a location close to the Cloud Storage bucket.

 - Click Update to commit your settings.

 - Click Activate to deploy the modified service.

-After you've finished the Fastly tutorial, you can clean up the resources you created on Google Cloud Platform so you won't be billed for them in the future.
+After you've finished the Fastly tutorial, you can clean up the resources you created on Google Cloud so you won't be billed for them in the future.
 The following sections describe how to delete or turn off these resources.

 Deleting the project